 - Strive for excellence.

 Lean Management was consolidated as a philosophy to provide value to a business, from the customer's perspective, eliminating what is not useful and continuously improving processes.

 This method of business management involves adapting to real market conditions, through improvements in

 - the company's assets (both functional and operational aspects),

 - leadership style (valorization of human talent).

-In sectors such as software development, Lean Management has been successfully applied through the agile methodology, which has contributed to optimizing cycles and processes.
+In sectors such as software development and startups, Lean Management has been successfully applied through the agile methodology, which has contributed to optimizing cycles and processes.